2014 United States Grand Prix: Qualifying

 Nico Rosberg had the 13th pole position of his career.

 Following the withdrawal of the Caterham and Marussia team's two entries, minor changes were made to Saturday afternoon's three-part qualifying session.
 The first part ran for 18 minutes, eliminating cars that were 15th or below.
 The 107% rule was in effect, requiring drivers to reach a time within 107 per cent of the quickest lap to qualify.
 The second part lasted 15 minutes, eliminating cars in 11th to 14th.
-The final 12-minute session determined pole position to tenth.
+The final 12-minute session determined pole position to 10th.
 Cars who progressed to the final session were not allowed to change tyres for the race's start, using the tyres with which they set their quickest lap times in the second session.
-Rosberg was fastest in the second and final sessions and achieved his ninth pole position of 2014 and the 13th of his career, with a lap of 1 minute, 36.067 seconds.
+Rosberg was fastest in the second and final sessions and achieved his ninth pole position of 2014 and the 13th of his career, with a lap of 1:36.067.
 He praised the balance of his car but said it was challenging due to track and wind direction changes.
-Rosberg was joined on the grid's front row by teammate Hamilton, who had a left-front brake 100 C cooler than the right-front, slowing him, which was observed by him constantly locking them in the second session.
+Rosberg was joined on the grid's front row by teammate Hamilton, who had a left-front brake 100 C cooler than the right-front, slowing him.
+This was observed by him constantly locking the brakes in the second session.
 Bottas and Massa were third and fourth, and Ricciardo improved greatly on his final timed lap for fifth, ahead Alonso in sixth.

 Button qualified seventh, but incurred a five-place grid penalty for changing his gearbox, promoting his teammate Magnussen to seventh.
 Although Räikkönen in eighth improved his car's balance, he slid multiple times after an unrectifiable frontal problem, creating understeer.
-Sutil took ninth and Maldonado, who was the fastest driver not to advance into the final session, was tenth, after sliding in turn 19, losing about two-tenths of a second, preventing an improvement.
+Sutil took ninth and Maldonado, who was the fastest driver not to advance into the final session, was 10th, after sliding in turn 19, losing about two-tenths of a second, preventing an improvement.
 Sergio Pérez, 11th, used two sets of soft tyres in the first session to get into the second.
 Hülkenberg, 13th, was forecast to qualify in the top ten until a tear-off visor wrapped itself around a front tyre into turn 12, losing grip, ran wide, and lost time.
 Kvyat complained of tyre temperature issues in slower traffic on his out-lap.
 However, he incurred a ten-place grid penalty for changing an engine component.
 His teammate Vergne started 14th and was the fastest driver not to enter the second session, attributing the result to switching to an older, less powerful engine and excess oversteer.
 Esteban Gutiérrez took 15th ahead of Grosjean.
 Vettel in 17th opted to do one lap on soft tyres to comply with the 107 per cent rule.
 He began from the pit lane after changing his engine, his sixth of the season.